visit-dav/largedata/help/adding-data-help.md

 one of the data files here.
 To enable users to be able to selectively download specific files, we provide HTTPs access to those files through this website using GitHub *magic* URL to access their *raw* contents.
-1. Create a new markdown file in the `_datarchive` *collection* directory.
-In the front-matter for that file, you may optionally define the file sizes, sha256 and md5 checksums for various of the formats you host.
+1. Create a markdown file, `foo.md`, in the `_datarchives` *collection* directory.
+In the front-matter for this file, you may optionally define the file sizes, sha256 and md5 checksums for various of the formats you host.
 If you don't host a specific format, then don't include lines for `nbytes` member of that format in the front-matter.
 Also, feel free to include a detailed description of the data in the *body* of the file.
-It is a good idea to provide a VisIt rendered image of the dataset too.
+1. You may optionally add an image for the data.
+Be sure to create one about 300-600 pixels in *width* and another, thumbnail, about 64 pixels in *height*.
+Be sure to name the files `foo.png` and `foo_thumbnail.png` and put these files in the `_datarchives` collection directory allong with the `foo.md` markdown file.
+If you do this, be sure to set the variable `has_image: true` in `foo.md` frontmatter.
   ```
+  git add _datarchives/foo.md
+  git add _datarchives/foo.png
-  git add _datarchive/foo.md
+  git add _datarchives/foo_thumbnail.png
   git commit -a -m 'adding foo to collection'
   git push
   ```